eandresleon/miRNA-mRNA_Integration/README.md

 ## Complete Analysis

 At this moment, we have already downloaded all needed software to perform a complete anaylysis.
-Besides we have obtained the human genome, its HISAT indexes and all human gene and miRNA anottation.
+Besides we have obtained the human genome, its HISAT and Bowtie1 indexes and all human gene and miRNA anottation.
 So we are ready to perfom the complete study.

 ## Summary